hanzhi227/CarRecognition/README.md

 ## Further Consideration

 With more time I would like to focus in on where the car is and keep the ratio of the cars.
 The squeezing and stretching of the images to reach a perfect square likely threw off the model and caused strange angles that did not belong on that class of cars.
+Currently the model can reliably predict on images with clear images of cars in the middle of the screen, but I would love to have a model that can predict on videos.
 In the future I would like to train this on an object detection framework.

 <p align="center">
   <img width="600" src="https://github.com/hanzhi227/CarRecognition/blob/master/images/header_car.gif">